GoogleCloudPlatform/magic-modules/CI_README.md

 Every 20 minutes, the downstreams are synced with the MM repo.
 Commit-by-commit for each commit since `downstream-master`, the Magician runs MM on a local copy of each downstream.
 Any changes MM generates are committed, and that commit's message will link back to the MM commit it came from.

 In effect, this means that each downstream commit will correspond 1:1 to an MM commit.
 If an MM commit had no changes in a downstream, no commit will be created.
+We are enforcing squash-merges-only in Magic Modules.

 Once a set of downstream commits have been created, the Magician pushes them directly to the downstream's `master` branch.
 It doesn't use the `--force` flag.
 If the branch goes out of sync with what MM expects, the push will fail without damaging the downstream repository's history.
 When a push fails, `downstream-master` will not be updated, and the commits will be reprocessed in the next sync.